It is such a joy to do something to help our needy world.

 Put in our 6th water system in a village in the Miskito Coast.

 Thanks to Ambassadors of Love, a house for Marisela of the Mercy Ministry was built.
 They had been evicted and Melvin, the father, had lost his job.
-Now they have a home and Melvin now works for the foundation.
+Now they have a home and Melvin began to work for the foundation.

 We sent funding to help put on another room to better serve this family.